cisagov/Malcolm/README.md

 ### <a name="LocalPCAP"></a>Capturing traffic on local network interfaces

-Malcolm's `pcap-capture` container can capture traffic on one or more local network interfaces and periodically rotate these files for processing with Arkime and Zeek.
+Malcolm's `pcap-capture` container can capture traffic on one or more local network interfaces and periodically rotate these files for processing.
 The `pcap-capture` Docker container is started with additional privileges (`IPC_LOCK`, `NET_ADMIN`, `NET_RAW`, and `SYS_ADMIN`) in order for it to be able to open network interfaces in promiscuous mode for capture.

 The environment variables prefixed with `PCAP_` in the [`docker-compose.yml`](#DockerComposeYml) file determine local packet capture behavior.
 Local capture can also be configured by running [`./scripts/install.py --configure`](#ConfigAndTuning) and answering "yes" to "`Should Malcolm capture network traffic to PCAP files?`."